Gabriele-Donato/gabrieledonato/_posts/2024-07-21-Asynchronous-Scraper.md

 </p>

 <p>
-However, before proceeding with asynchronous programming, it might be helpful to clarify a certain idea, false and widely spread, about Python and multithreading.
+A widespread idea about multithreading in Python is that its <i>threading</i> module does not support multithreading because of the Global Interpreter Lock (GIL.)
+This is a false statement: what the GIL does is just preventing parallel execution of multiple threads in the same process, exactly as explained above.
+When executing I/O tasks the lock gets released, therefore the program written using the library is indeed a multithreaded program, it suffices be mindful of the operations that are being carried out.
+It is possible to bypass the GIL using the <i>multiprocessing</i> module, or building extensions in C.
 </p>

-## Mythbusting

 ## How is asynchronicity achieved?

 This is an interesting topic that I plan to explain more deeply very soon in this paragraph.

-## Project
+<h2>The project</h2>

 <p>
 This project is about creating a sitemap generator able to take as input a webpage and return an XML file including the links up to the _nth_ page.
 In this project I will be using no more than these libraries: